ungoodblog/ungoodblog.github.io/_posts/2020-05-04-HEVD_Stackoverflow_SMEP_Bypass_64bit.md

 ## Hunting Gadgets
 The value of these gadgets is that they reside in kernel space so SMEP can't interfere here.
 We can place them directly on the stack and overwrite `rip` so that we are always executing the first gadget and then returning to the stack where our ROP chain resides without ever going into user space.
 (If you have a preferred method for gadget hunting in the kernel let me know, I tried to script some things up in WinDBG but didn't get very far before I gave up after it was clear it was super inefficient.)
 Original work on the gadget locations as far as I know is located here: http://blog.ptsecurity.com/2012/09/bypassing-intel-smep-on-windows-8-x64.html

-Again, just following along with Abatchy's blog, we can find the first gadget (actually the 2nd in our code) by locating a gadget that allows us to place a value into `cr4` easily and then takes a `ret` soon after.
+Again, just following along with Abatchy's blog, we can find **Gadget 1** (actually the 2nd in our code) by locating a gadget that allows us to place a value into `cr4` easily and then takes a `ret` soon after.
 Luckily for us, this gadget exists inside of `nt!HvlEndSystemInterrupt`.

 We can find it in WinDBG with the following:
 ```